New Car Price Terms You Need to Know

 Only a few years ago, dealer holdback became prevalent.
 They are used to raise invoice rates to boost distributor earnings artificially.
 This is accomplished mainly by lowering the gross profit margin on the sale of a car.
 As a result, the salesman is not compensated as a proportion of the dealer’s holdback.

 Another reason dealer holdbacks, generally two to three percent of MSRP, are popular is that they incentivize dealers to make exclusive deals while still earning a profit.
-Dealers are legally allowed to promote automobiles at invoice pricing before recouping hundreds of dollars later.
+Dealers can legally promote automobiles at invoice pricing before recouping hundreds of dollars later.

 Although being aware of dealer holdback is beneficial, you are unlikely to be able to exploit them in your negotiations.
-It’s good to be mindful of them, but dealers tend to cling to them.
+Being mindful of them is good, but dealers tend to cling to them.
 You may be able to use them to negotiate a lower price indirectly.

 Is dealer holdback negotiable?